f820602h/vue-surf/README.md

 const apexesSeries = ref<Apexes[]>([
   [
     { distance: 0, height: "20%" },
-    [120, 60],
+    [120, 0],
-    [120, ""]
+    [120, 120]
   ],
   {
     apexes: [
       { distance: 0, height: "10%" },
-      [100, 50],
+      [120, 0],
-      ["100px", 80]
+      [120, 60]
     ],
-    shape: "petal"
+    shape: "petal",
     color: "lightblue"
   }
 ])
 ```

 When you pass an ApexesSeries with a length greater than 1, the wave transformation animation will automatically activate.
+However, you can disable it by setting `apexesSeriesTransformAuto` to `false`.

 <p align="center">
 <img src="./graphs/apexes-series.gif" alt="apexes-series" width="60%">